thustorage/Sherman/README.md

 > In `./test/benchmark.cpp`, we can modify `kKeySpace` and `zipfan`, to generate different workloads.
 > In addition, we can open the macro `USE_CORO` to bind `kCoroCnt` coroutine on each client thread.

+## Known bugs

+- The two-level version may induce inconsistency in some concurrent cases.
+Refer to [this SIGMOD'23 paper](https://dl.acm.org/doi/10.1145/3589276)

 ## TODO
 - Re-write `delete` operations